Marco4413/YAGUI/docs/Modules/index.md

 ## All the modules that are available

-There are currently 18 modules available, where 1 is dumped into the library and 2 are duplicates of other ones:
+There are currently 15 modules available, where 1 is dumped into the library:

 1. [**info**](./info_module.md) : Contains **all informations about the library** ([version](./info_module.md#ver-string), [copyright](./info_module.md#copyright-string), [docs](./info_module.md#documentation-string), ...).
 2. [**const**](./constants.md) : This is the one that's **dumped into the library** and **contains all available constants** that you can use to make future proofing easier.